Purépecha Empire

-The Purépecha Empire, also known by the term Iréchikwa, was a polity in pre-Columbian Mexico.
-Its territory roughly covered the geographic area of the present-day Mexican state of Michoacán, as well as parts of Guanajuato, Guerrero, and Jalisco.
+The Purépecha Empire, also known as the Kingdom of Tzintzuntzan (Purépecha: Ts'intsúntsani Iréchikwa, [tsʰin'd͡zund͡zani̥ i'ɾet͡ʃikʷa]), was a polity in pre-Columbian Mexico.
+Its territory roughly covered the geographic area of the present-day Mexican state of Michoacán, as well as eastern Jalisco, southern Guanajuato, and western Guerrero.
 At the time of the Spanish conquest, it was the second-largest state in Mesoamerica.
-The state is also known as the Tarascan Empire.
+The state is also colloquially known as the Tarascan Empire.

-The empire was founded in the early 14th century and lost its independence to the Spanish in 1530.
-In 1543 it officially became the governorship of Michoacán, from the Nahuatl exonym for the Purépecha Empire, Michuacān from mich- ("fish"), -ua ("possessor of"), and -cān ("place of") and means "place of fishers."
+The kingdom was founded in the early 14th century and lost its independence to the Spanish in 1530.
+In 1543 it officially became the governorship of Michoacán.
+The Nahuas of the Aztec Empire called this region Michhuahcān from mich ("fish"), -huah ("owner / possessor of"), and -cān ("place of") and means "place of fisher folk".

-The Purépecha Empire was constituted of a network of tributary systems and gradually became increasingly centralized, under the control of the ruler of the empire called the Irecha or Cazonci.
-The Purépecha capital was located at Tzintzuntzan, from Ts'inzúnzani meaning "place of hummingbirds", on the banks of Lake Pátzcuaro and, according to Purépecha oral tradition, was founded by the first Cazonci Tariácuri and dominated by his lineage, the Uacusecha, from Wakúsïecha meaning "eagles".
-The largest city before the inception of the empire may have been Angamuco, extensive ruins of which were discovered in 2012 using LiDAR technology.
+The Purépecha Kingdom was constituted of a network of tributary systems and gradually became increasingly centralized.
+This was by leadership of the Irecha (plural iréchicha), meaning "king" in the Purépecha language, or even queen, Kuhcha (plural kuhcháecha).
+The Spaniards knew the king as Cazonci, from Nahuatl caltzontzin.
+The Purépecha capital was located at Tzintzuntzan (Ts'intsúntsani, "place of hummingbirds") on the banks of Lake Pátzcuaro.
+According to the Relación de Michoacán, it was founded by the first king Tariácuri, dominated by his lineage, the Vacúxecha (Wakúsïcha, [wa'kuʃɨt͡ʃa], "eagles").

-The Purépecha Empire was a contemporary and enemy of the Aztec Empire, against which it fought many wars.
-The Purépecha Empire blocked Aztec expansion to the northwest, fortifying and patrolling their frontiers with the Aztecs, possibly developing the first truly territorial state of Mesoamerica.
+The Purépecha Kingdom was a contemporary and rival of the Aztec Empire, against which it fought many wars.
+The Purépecha Kingdom blocked Aztec expansion to the west, fortifying and patrolling their frontiers with the Aztecs, possibly developing the first truly territorial state of Mesoamerica.

-Due to its relative isolation within Mesoamerica, the Purépecha Empire had many cultural traits completely distinct from those of the Mesoamerican cultural group.
+Due to its relative isolation within Mesoamerica, the Purépecha Kingdom had many cultural traits completely distinct from those of the Mesoamerican cultural group.
 It is particularly noteworthy for being among the few Mesoamerican civilizations to use metal for tools, and even weapons.

-A Purepecha incense burner showing a deity with a "Tlaloc headdress", 1350–1521 CE.
+A Purépecha incense burner showing a deity with a "Tlaloc headdress", 1350–1521 CE.